 On the morning of 7 June, the two King’s set off alone from their camps at the same time across land that had been levelled so that neither would be raised higher than the other.
 They rode at a trot and then at a gallop as if into combat before pulling aside at the last moment and embracing.

 Both King’s saw themselves as Renaissance Princes and as warriors in the chivalric tradition; Francis, as the new Caesar; Henry as the reincarnation of his forebear Henry V, the victor of Agincourt.
 But they were very different men.

-A little over 6’1” broad shouldered, bearded and with a shock of red hair and pale skin that glowed when exercised the 28 year old Henry was full of bluster and manly bonhomie that could appear coarse when contrasted with the courtly manner of the younger, somewhat taller and slim-hipped figure of Francis, so graceful and elegant with the twinkle in his eye that charmed the ladies.
+A little over 6’1” broad shouldered, bearded and with a shock of red hair and pale skin that glowed when exercised the 28-year-old Henry was full of bluster and manly bonhomie that could appear coarse when contrasted with the courtly manner of the younger, somewhat taller, slim-hipped figure of Francis, so graceful and elegant with the twinkle in his eye that charmed the ladies.

-It was a remarkable act of trust in the fidelity of an old foe but a startled Henry responded with good grace laughing and embracing Francis before both King’s exchanged gifts.
-Henry would return the gesture a few days later but it lacked the same impact.
+It was a remarkable act of trust in the fidelity of an old foe, but a startled Henry responded with good grace laughing and embracing Francis before both King’s exchanged gifts.
+Henry would return the gesture a few days later minus the same impact.

 Not everyone was fooled by the stage-managed amity on show however, the Venetian Ambassador wrote: “These two Sovereigns are not at peace, they hate each other cordially.”

 Such festivities continued throughout except on a Sunday, the Lord’s Day, when frivolity and excess ceased, and all attended Church Service and spent their time in prayer and pious devotion.